This post may contain affiliate links. Please read our disclosure policy.

 Making the chicken:

 - While your balsamic reduction is reducing and your potatoes have about 10 minutes left, start cooking your chicken.
-Follow the instructions here.
+Follow the instructions in this rosemary chicken recipe.

 Grilling the onions: